Rhonda McDonda

 Okay, I'll look at this later.
 Is anybody paying the crazy amounts of money that people are asking for beanie babies?
 I don't think so.

-Why are we acting like, why are we marking them as that much money?
-Yeah, what are we doing?
-But nobody, that's no doubt that's been proven to be false.
+It's like, why are we acting like, why are we marking them as that much money?
+What are we doing?

-uh like collecting things was like some fruit.
+collecting things was like some fruit.
 No, it was a flower.

-they caused like a collapse, I think, right?
-Yeah, like a flower.
+They caused like a collapse, I think.

-Tulip mania.
 To throw away.

-During the Dutch golden age.
-Tulip mania in 1634.
+during the Dutch golden age, tulip mania

-That's a long time ago.
+that's a long time ago.
 So, wait, Lauren, you're saying you want a cabbage patch kid?

 I think I want to give them to my children.